StewBC/mminer-apple2/src/mmm/README.md

 ```

 # The Speed
-On my M3 Mac Mini, the harte_6502 test run in 11s and on my windows PC in 35s.
-But the emulator runs great on Windows, and can run a little faster than the 1.023 MHz that the Apple II runs at.
-But the emulator runs pretty slow on my M3 Mac Mini.
-I did not look to see if the issue is related to SDL_GetPerformanceFrequency or something else.
+The game runs equally well on my M3 Mac Mini as well as on my Windows PC.
+I did not build for Linux.

 # The Future
 I will probably not do too much with this.
-I'll see about fixing the audio.

 Feel free to contact me at swessels@email.com if you have thoughts or suggestions.